 Having just returned from the eClinicalWorks Northeast Users Conference – a really helpful and informative conference of 1200 enthusiastic users – the IT challenges that face small to mid-sized EHR practitioners were never so apparent.
-Unlike larger facilities and hospitals with IT staffs and expertise, the small practitioners are jumping on the EHR bandwagon without a parachute – in otherwords moving to an EHR system which, no matter how great the software is, is going to fail.
+Unlike larger facilities and hospitals with IT staffs and expertise, the small practitioners are jumping on the EHR systems IT bandwagon without a parachute – in other words, moving to EHR systems which, no matter how great the software is, will fail.

 Why is that?

 A standard computer is not designed for high availability and is going to fail.
-That’s annoying if it’s your family pictures on the disk drive that crashed, and having your data backed up is critical.
-It’s different however for EHR – your system is down, the records are not available at the point of patient care, back up data may not be current and introduces the very risks that EHR is supposed to avoid like prescription error, false diagnosis, never mind lost appointments, lost productivity and costs.
+If it’s your family pictures on the disk drive that crashed, having your data backed up is critical.
+It’s different however for EHR – your system is down, the records are not available at the point of patient care, back up data may not be current, and introduces the very risks that EHR is supposed to avoid, like prescription error, false diagnosis, or even lost appointments, lost productivity, and costs.

-It’s like health care really – yes, go to the doctor when you are sick and take your medicine (back up and recovery), but focus on preventive medicine (Stratus and uptime assurance) and not be sick in the first place.
+It’s like health care – yes, go to the doctor when you are sick and take your medicine (back up and recovery), but focus on preventive medicine (Stratus and uptime assurance) and avoid illness in the first place.
 This is the difference between backup and high availability.